Healthy Homes Assessment Te Awa

 Te Awa Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Te Awa and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory to all Te Awa and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove conformance with any Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate conformance with any Healthy Homes Standards that apply or will be applied throughout the tenancy period of your rental home.

-• Private landlords and property managers must ensure their rental properties conform to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.
+• Property managers and private landlords are required to ensure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

 From 1 July 2023